manuelkeck/Guitar_Chord_Classifier/README.md

 Human-Centered Computing (HUC)\
 Informatics (INF) Faculty\
 Reutlingen University\
-2023
+2024

 Contact: manuel.keck@student.reutlingen-university.de

-This project is a product of HUC2.5 Bildverarbeitung from Human-Centered Computing (INF) at Reutlingen University.
+This project is a product of 'HUC2.4-Bildverarbeitung' from Human-Centered Computing at Reutlingen University.

 ## License